Hutchison Telecommunications Hong Kong Holdings

 It was listed on the Stock Exchange of Hong Kong on 8 May 2009 by way of introduction from the spin-off of Hutchison Telecommunications International.
 It is now a subsidiary of CK Hutchison Holdings.

-In October 2017, Hutchison Telecommunications Hong Kong Holdings Limited disposed of its fixed-line subsidiary Hutchison Global Communications (HGC) to Asia Cube Global Communications Limited for HK$14.5 billion ($1.86 billion US) to focus on mobile business.
+In October 2017, Hutchison Telecommunications Hong Kong Holdings Limited disposed of its fixed-line subsidiary Hutchison Global Communications (HGC) to Asia Cube Global Communications Limited for HK$14.5 billion (US$1.86 billion) to focus on mobile business.